artefactual/atom-docs/user-manual/access-content/search-atom.rst

      filter inclued in the :term:`Advanced search panel` - see :ref:`advanced-search`.

 * **F**: The :term:`Clipboard` icon appears on all archival description search and browse results.
 Click on the |clipboard| paperclip icon, and the result will be added to the Clipboard.
-You can use the Clipboard menu at the top of the page.
-For more information, see **CLIPBOARD LINK**
+You can use the :term:`Clipboard menu` at the top of the page.
+For more information, see :ref:`clipboard`

 6. If you are searching within the holdings of a particular :term:`archival institution`, consult the section above for guidance and tips on using the